-My kid is obsessed with apple sauce.
-You know — the kind that comes in the handy little pouches?
-I can admit I’m also addicted to the convenience and ease of such a quick snack (no one likes a hangry toddler).
+My kid is obsessed with this pear apple sauce.
+Actually, he’s obsessed with all apple sauce, but especially this recipe.
+I used to go to the store and buy those handy little pouches — you know the ones I’m talking about.
 I do my best to buy the organic, no sugar added brands, but it can get get pricey, and honestly it just makes me feel better knowing I made it myself.
 Especially now that he’s eating more and more, not to mention little brother is getting in on the action, too.

 One of the best parts of making it yourself is knowing you’re using quality products.
 Buy organic and give them a soak in an apple cider vinegar mixture (2 Tbsp + 8 cups of water), then rinse thoroughly.
 Slice the fruit using an apple slicer (you don’t even need to peel) and toss them in the instant pot with a cinnamon stick and 1/4 cup of water.
 It really is that easy!